High Frobenius pushforwards generate the bounded derived category: Generators for triangulated categories

 \begin{proof}[Proof of ~\cref{th:local-global}] The basic idea is to apply the local-to-global principle.
 We use the equivalence \cref{eq:kinjc} and identify $E$ and $G$ with their images in $\kinj{X}$.
 The desired conclusion is that $E$ is in the localizing $\dcat X$-submodule of $\kinj{X}$ generated by $G$; the statement about thick submodules follows by \cref{eq:neeman-tt}.
 For any $x$ in $X$ one has that

-This holds because $\res {\mco}x$ and $\varGamma_x\mco_x$ build each other in $\dcat{\mco_x}$; indeed both objects in question are supported on $\{x\}$, so \cref{eq:neeman} applies.
+This holds because $\res {\mco}x$, the Koszul complex of the local ring $\mco_x$, and $\varGamma_x\mco_x$ build each other in $\dcat{\mco_x}$; indeed both objects in question are supported on $\{x\}$, so \cref{eq:neeman} applies.
 Thanks to the tensor action of $\dcat{\mco_x}$ on $\kinj{\mco_x}$ the equality above holds.
-One can also give a direct, elementary, proof; see, for example, \cite[Proposition~2.11]{Benson/Iyengar/Krause:2011a}.
+One can also give a direct, elementary proof; see, for example, \cite[Proposition~2.11]{Benson/Iyengar/Krause:2011a}.
 Given this observation, the hypothesis implies

 At this point we can invoke the local-to-global principle \eqref{eq:local-global} to deduce that $E$ is in the $\dcat X$-submodule of $\kinj X$ generated by $G$, as desired. \end{proof} \end{chunk}

 \begin{chunk} Fix $x\in X$, set $R\colonequals \mco_x$ and $k\colonequals k(x)$.
 We write $\varGamma_x\dbcat{\rmod R}$ for the subcategory of $\dbcat{\rmod R}$ consisting of $R$-complexes $M$ supported at the closed point $x$ of $\spec R$; equivalently, the $R$-module $\hh(M)$ has finite length.
 This subcategory contains $\res{E}x$ for all $E$ in $\dbcat{\coh X}$.
 The residue field $k(x)$ of $R$ generates $\varGamma_x\dbcat{\rmod R}$; see, for example, \cite{Dwyer/Greenlees/Iyengar:2006b}.
 However $k(x)$ is a strong generator for this category if and only if $R$ is artinian; see, for instance, \cite{Rouquier:2008}. \end{chunk}